nanolith/reading_list/README.md

 * ~~*The Wizards of Sevendor* by Terry Mancour~~
 * ~~*The Spellmonger's Honeymoon* by Terry Mancour~~
 * ~~The Mad Mage of Sevendor by Terry Mancour~~
-* Marshal Arcane by Terry Mancour
+* Marshal Arcane by Terry Mancour (currently reading)

 Andy Weir
 ---------